PEA has been clinically studied to support mood, pain, inflammation, neuropathy and more.

 The regulatory risk is too much for me to carry it in my practice or store when I have so many other tools to choose from in the natural health world.
 [Like PEA, curcumin, hops extract, phosphatidylcholine, phosphatidylserine, proteolytic & anti-inflammatory enzymes, and others…].

-One of my favorite collection of herbal extracts is Daily Phyto Balance.
+One of my favorite formulation of herbal extracts is Phyto Benefits.
 It contains curcumin, resveratrol, lycopene, pomegranate, EGCG from green tea, quercetin, and sulforaphane – some of the most research-supported extracts in the industry.